rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 A future possibility related to the index crate idea is to have an option for embedding user-specified HTML into the `--enable-index-page`'s HTML.

 The changes in this proposal are intended to work with no changes to Cargo and docs.rs.
-However, there may be benefits to using `--merge=write-only` with Cargo, as it would remove the need for locking the output directory.
+However, there may be benefits to using `--merge=finalize` with Cargo, as it would remove the need for locking the output directory.
 More of the documentation process could happen in parallel, which may speed up execution time.